johnduarte/ascbot/README.md

     % bin/hubot -a slack

+## GitHub

+ascbot git and GitHub operations on behalf of the user.
+This functionality requires that the `rpc-automation` GitHub user be added as a collaborator to any repository that expects ascbot to interact with it.

+ascbot uses the GitHub API to perform operations on GitHub repositories as necessary.
+This requires that the `HUBOT_GITHUB_TOKEN` environment variable be set to a valid token that has access to the GitHub API.

+ascbot also performs git commits on behalf of the user.
+This functionality requires that the private SSH key for the `rpc-automation` GitHub user be added to the ascbot user when the docker container is built.
+This is done by defining `SSH_PRIVATE_KEY` as a `--build-arg` when `docker build` is executed.
+The value of this argument will be set as the contents of the ssh key for the ascbot user on the docker container.
+This value needs to be enclosed in double quotes to ensure that the contents of the key are not misinterpreted as command line arguments.
+An example of the build command is shown in the [Deployment](#deployment) section of this README.

 ## Deployment

 ascbot includes a `Dockerfile` for building a docker image able to run it.
+The Dockerfile requires that a build argument be set for `SSH_PRIVATE_KEY`.
+This key is required in order to authenticate the `rpc-automation` user to GitHub for the purpose of creating git commits.

 This image can then be used to run a docker container to complete the deployment.

-* A local volume for the should be bound to the `/srv` path in order to ensure that the `hubot-brain.json` file has persistant storage.
+* A local volume for the should be bound to the `/srv` path in order to ensure that the `hubot-brain.json` file has persistent storage.
 * A slack "Bot User OAuth Access Token" needs to be passed as an environment variable in order to enable ascbot to connect to the slack workspace.
-* A github token needs to be passed as an environment variable in order to enable ascbot to perform operations via the github api.
+* A GitHub token needs to be passed as an environment variable in order to enable ascbot to perform operations via the GitHub API.

-    % sudo docker build -t myuser/ascbot .
+    % sudo docker build --build-arg SSH_PRIVATE_KEY="$SSH_PRIVATE_KEY" \
-    % git push heroku master
+          -t myuser/ascbot .
     % sudo docker run -d \
           --name ascbot \
           -e HUBOT_BRAIN_DIR=/srv \